prvdmwrong/prvdmwrong/docs/index.md

 </p>

 Need more?
 Mix in packages for networking, components, and pre-made lifecycles as needed.
 Tired of frameworks like Knit or Lumin?
-Switching to Prvd 'M Wrong is like exiting coal mine with dead canary birds littered around for a meadow of wildflowers and dancing gazelles, with a cool breeze and singing birds all around.
+Prvd 'M Wrong is the difference between a coal mine with dead canary birds littered around and a meadow of wildflowers and dancing gazelles, with a cool breeze and singing birds all around.
 It's refreshing.

 <br/>